NachbauerM/NachbauerM.github.io/_posts/2022-07-08-Book:_Black_Box_Thinking.md

-# My learnings from the book: "Black Box Thinking" by Matthew Syed
+# Book: "Black Box Thinking" by Matthew Syed

 This book is about decision making and learning in complex circumstances.